hpamanji/terraform-zero-to-hero-course/Day_02/06_basic_commands.md

 # Managing Resources with Terraform

-To manage terraform resources, here are some basic terraform commands that are helpful.
+Here are some basic terraform commands that are helpful in managing terraform resources.

 ## Basic Terraform Commands